-Child Sexual Exploitation (CSE)

-Child Sexual Exploitation (CSE) is a form of child abuse, which can happen to boys and girls from any background or community.
+Child Sexual Exploitation (CSE): Child Sexual Exploitation (CSE) is a form of child abuse, which can happen to boys and girls from any background or community.
 In Essex, the definition of Child Sexual Exploitation (CSE) from the Department of Education (DfE, 2017) has been adopted:

 "Child Sexual Exploitation is a form of child sexual abuse.
 It occurs when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology".
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology."

 It is understood that a significant number of children who are victims of CSE go missing from home, care and education at some point.
 Our school is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
 The designated safeguarding lead will lead on these issues and work with other agencies as appropriate.
-This one page process map sets out arrangements for CSE in Essex.